Article 5.

 § 90A-77.
 Certification requirements.

-(a) Certification. – The Board shall issue a certificate of the appropriate grade level to an applicant who satisfies all of the following conditions:
+(a) Certification. - The Board shall issue a certificate to an applicant who satisfies all of the following conditions:

 (1) Is at least 18 years of age.

-(2) Submits a properly completed application to the Board.
+(2) Submits a properly completed application with all required supporting documents for the certification being applied for to the Board.

-(3) Completes the basic on‑site wastewater education program approved by the Board for the specific grade level.
+a.
+Complete the basic on-site wastewater education approved by the Board for any level.

 (4) Repealed by Session Laws 2010-31, s.
 13.2(l), effective July 1, 2010.